-On February 17, 2004, we served a lawsuit against a former employee and Axiom Microdevices Inc., a California corporation, alleging theft of trade secrets by the individual and Axiom.
+On February 17, 2004, we filed a lawsuit against a former employee and Axiom Microdevices Inc., a California corporation, in the United States District Court for the Western District of Texas, Austin Division, alleging theft of trade secrets by the individual and Axiom.
 The lawsuit also alleges that the employee breached his ethical, contractual and fiduciary obligations to us by disclosing trade secrets and confidential information to Axiom and that Axiom tortiously interfered with the employee's contractual obligations to us.
 On September 14, 2004, we added claims for infringement of United States Patents 6,549,071 and 6,788,141 to the pending suit.
 The patents relate to our proprietary technology for CMOS RF power amplifiers.
-The case is scheduled to proceed in Austin, Texas.
 At this time, we cannot estimate the outcome of this matter or resulting financial impact to us, if any.